• Skip to main content

 What Happens if you Ignore Debt Collection Calls

 A debt collector has several ways to find your latest address, phone number, and employer information.
 This process is called skip tracing.
-Your credit card address, your USPS change of address, address on your most recent bills are collected by data aggregation companies and/or credit reporting agencies.
+Your credit card address, USPS change of address, address on your most recent bills are collected by data aggregation companies and/or credit reporting agencies.
 The majority of this data is accessible through the skip tracing service providers.
 In this digital age, hiding is hard.

 unresponsive

-If you do not dispute the debt within 30 days of the first contact made to you (through phone or letter or other permissible means), the debt is considered valid, and the debt collector can continue to contact you.
+If you do not dispute the debt within 30 days of the first contact made to you (through phone or letter, or other permissible means), the debt is considered valid, and the debt collector can continue to contact you.

 Not every case lands in court.
 However, most unpaid bills are reported on the debtor’s credit report and stay there for seven years.
 This diminishes the chances of securing a new loan, getting a good job and even finding a new apartment to live in.

-Although all this may look draconian, just imagine what will happen to businesses in the USA if most bills remain uncollected.
+Although all this may look draconian, imagine what will happen to businesses in the USA if most bills remain uncollected.
 Businesses will shut down, people will lose jobs and the economy will suffer dearly.

 Collection agencies have a significant role in protecting businesses, and even the government has laws and provisions that can be followed to recover accounts receivable.